 But, anyone who tries to tell you that any sleeping arrangement or place – ANY sleeping arrangement or place – is perfectly “safe” — is going too far.
 Babies can and do die of SIDS in the sleep arrangement many pundits promote as ideal: on their backs, in a certified safe crib with nothing in it but the baby and a light blanket, and the crib is located in the parents room (which is at just the right temperature).

-Because, from my reading of the research evidence, front sleep, and parents and babies sleeping together on sofas, are the only two risk factors where the evidence is clear enough to translate into general SIDS prevention advice for parents.
+Because, from my reading of the research evidence, front sleep, and parents and babies sleeping together on sofas, are the only risk factors where the evidence is clear enough to translate into general SIDS prevention advice for parents about how and where babies should sleep.
 Having the baby sleep in a crib your room makes sense (if your baby sleeps in a crib and your bedroom is big enough), but I remain underwhelmed by the evidence that room-sharing protects against SIDS.
 Some researchers speculate that room-sharing parents may become aware that their babies are in trouble and intervene.
 Perhaps, but again, it’s a guess.
 And, um, geez, if that’s true, wouldn’t bedsharing parents be in an even better position to detect a baby in respiratory distress?
 Just sayin’.

-By the way, while I am very sympathetic to bedsharing, no one can tell you it is perfectly SIDS-proof or perfectly “safe” either, although, if you are a sober, non-smoking breastfeeder who is not socially deprived, your baby’s risk of SIDS is very small indeed.
+By the way, while I am very sympathetic to bedsharing, no one can tell you it is perfectly SIDS-proof or perfectly “safe” either, although, if you are a sober, non-smoking breastfeeder who is not socially deprived (poverty is one of the biggest risk factors for SIDS, but health promoters don’t seem to like to talk about that), your baby’s risk of SIDS is very small indeed.
 Here’s a link to a Today’s Parent article with some reasonable information about safe bedsharing.
 Much of the info comes from anthropologist and co-sleeping researcher James McKenna, one of the people whose knowledge I would trust on this topic.

-There is also strong evidence about two other risk factors: fetal and infant exposure to cigarette smoke and intoxicated (or drugged) parents sleeping in the same bed with babies.
+There is also strong evidence about two other potentially modifiable risk factors: fetal and infant exposure to cigarette smoke and intoxicated (or drugged) parents sleeping in the same bed with babies.
 Mind you, some of the deaths related to parental substance use are probably due to suffocation, not SIDS.
 But smoking and substance abuse are complex problems that cannot be solved simply by posters, pamphlets and public service announcements.
-It’s a lot easier get parents to put babies to sleep on their backs via public health advice than it is to help them shed an addiction to tobacco, or cure them of substance abuse problems.
+It’s a lot easier get parents to put babies to sleep on their backs via public health advice than it is to help them shed an addiction to tobacco, raise them out of poverty, or cure them of substance abuse problems.

 Another problem I have with the SIDS safety paradigm is that it tries to put SIDS into this little box where the only thing that matters is trying to eliminate “risk factors.”
 Sorry.
 Sudden Infant Death is not this little world unto itself.
 The sad realities of SIDS reside within the diverse, messy world of family, the same world occupied by breastfeeding, tired parents looking for a decent night’s sleep, parent-child attachment, infant temperament, parent temperament, socioeconomic status, cultural norms and a whole bunch of other things.
 You can’t just put advice for SIDS “safety” in this little silo and pretend that it has nothing to do with the other parts of the infant/parent world.